coco-team/cocoSim2/doc/installation.md

 ### Docker

-The following video explains how to install and use in CoCoSim a Docker image of Kind 2:
+The following video explains how to install and configure CoCoSim to use a Docker image of Kind 2:

 [![Docker](https://github.com/coco-team/cocoSim2/blob/master/doc/videos/docker.PNG)](http://milner.cs.uiowa.edu/cocosim/docker.mp4)